How Long Does Alcohol Stay in Your Urine?

 These tests are often more reliable than traditional urine testing and allow for a lengthened detection window, so they are often the testing method of choice by courts to enforce probationary requirements and by rehab programs to ensure effective treatment and identify a possible relapse.

 But these tests are not more commonly used than traditional urine testing because they have drawbacks.
 How long does alcohol stay in your urine?
 Urine testing is an inexpensive and less invasive way to detect alcohol in a person’s system.
 Since alcohol can sometimes remain detectable in the urine for up to two days after consumption, urine testing can provide information about alcohol use over longer periods than other tests.

 There are several disadvantages to EtG/EtS urine testing, including:

 - Inability to determine the amount of alcohol consumed

-- Inability to differentiate between ethanol from alcoholic drinks and alcohol from other products, such as an over-the-counter cough and cold medicines, some mouthwashes, body sprays, and hand sanitizers
+- Inability to differentiate between ethanol from alcoholic drinks and alcohol from other products, such as over-the-counter cough and cold medicines, some mouthwashes, body sprays, and hand sanitizers

+Alcohol has a short life span in the body.
+Alcohol metabolism is when the body breaks down the alcohol and eliminates it from the body.
 When a person consumes alcohol, it enters the digestive system.
 About 20 percent of the alcohol from a single drink moves directly to the blood vessels.
 From there, it’s carried to the brain.
-The rest of the 80 percent goes to the small intestine, then directly to the bloodstream.
+The remaining 80 percent goes to the small intestine, then directly to the bloodstream.

 - The type and amount of alcohol consumed